 If I asked you to define intimacy, what would you say?
-What is intimacy?
-There is a misconception in society that intimacy is the same as sexual intercourse between a couple.
+What exactly is intimacy?
+There is a misconception in our society that intimacy is the same as sexual intercourse between a couple.
 While this is definitely a form of intimacy within a romantic relationship, intimacy between two people extends far beyond sex.
-In fact, I would like you to look up the definition of intimacy right now.
-I can guarantee that you will be surprised by the answer.
+People can feel intimate with another person in a variety of different ways, on many different levels.

 In this article, we will talk about what intimacy is, where we find intimacy in different relationship dynamics, and how we can develop intimacy in our relationships to repair or improve them.

-According to an article on GoodTherapy, intimacy "refers to close and loving relationships such as marriages and relationships between close friends.
-It is also sometimes used to refer to sexual relationships."
+According to the American Psychological Association, intimacy "characterizes close, familiar, and usually affectionate or loving personal relationships and requires the parties to have a detailed knowledge or deep understanding of each other."
 In a word, intimacy could be best described as closeness.
 Having an intimate relationship with a friend, relative, or partner means that you are very open and vulnerable with them.

 Intimacy does sometimes, in fact, refer to sexual intercourse due to the nature of the act and the level of vulnerability that is needed to make love with another person.
-While an intimate relationship is often one that takes place over a long time, intimacy can occur briefly in counters.
-Basically, intimacy happens when two people feel close to each other and can happen anytime in any relationship dynamic.
+While an intimate relationship is often one that takes place over a long time, intimacy can occur briefly in certain kinds of encounters—such as people enjoying a concert or a baseball game together.
+Basically, intimacy happens when two people feel close to each other and it can happen anytime in any relationship dynamic.

 Physically intimate people can be seen hugging, cuddling, kissing, holding hands, making love, or engaging in any type of activity with closeness and physical interaction.
 As I stated above, this type of intimacy does not have to be sexual.
 Platonic relationships contain physical intimacy as well.

-Sharing common interests with someone, also called intellectual intimacy, can bring about intimacy.
 For example, think about your friends or your partner.
-To connect with them, you must have shared common interests, right?
 Surface reasons for liking a certain thing, as well as the deeper meaning behind your love for that thing, can both draw people together.

-If you're emotionally intimate with someone, you have no issue sharing the way you feel with them.
-These are the types of people you are comfortable going to when you feel like crying or jumping for joy, and the other person reciprocates the same type of comfort.
+You may share intimacy with people you are comfortable going to when you feel like crying or jumping for joy, and the other person reciprocates the same type of comfort level.

 You don't always need words, emotions, or physical touch to produce a sense of intimacy.
 Sometimes, being in the same place simultaneously is all you need to feel intimate with someone.
 Experiential intimacy can occur at a movie theater, at the top of a mountain, or even on the couch at your house.
 All that is needed to produce experiential intimacy is a feeling of connectedness at that location.